 Specifically, tokens are the segments of text that are fed into and generated by the machine learning model.
 These can be individual characters, whole words, parts of words, or even larger chunks of text.
 For example, the two sentences you literally just read contain 34 words, which is 40 tokens.
 A helpful rule of thumb is that one token generally corresponds to ~4 characters of text for common English text.
 This translates to roughly ¾ of a word (so 100 tokens ~= 75 words).

 The process of breaking text down into tokens is called tokenization.
-This allows the AI to analyze and "digest" human language into a form it can understand.
+This allows the AI to analyse and “digest” human language into a form it can understand.
 Tokens become the data used to train, improve, and run the AI systems.

 Why Do Tokens Matter?